blockchain-foundry/contract_server/solidity/docs/common-patterns.rst

         {
             if (msg.sender != _account)
                 throw;
-            // Do not forget the "_"!
+            // Do not forget the "_;"!
 It will
             // be replaced by the actual function
-            // body when the modifier is invoked.
+            // body when the modifier is used.
-            _
+            _;
         }

         /// Make `_newOwner` the new owner of this